Barrister's is a non-profit bookstore supporting the students, faculty and staff of Vermont Law and Graduate School.

 Barrister's Bookshop is an independent nonprofit corporation.
-It is operated for the benefit of the Vermont Law School's (VLS) student body.
+It is operated for the benefit of the Vermont Law and Graduate School's (VLGS) student body.
 During a period when the only options for purchasing books were extremely limited and expensive, members of The Law Wives Club and interested students sensed a need to make books more accessible to students.
 In August of 1974, they met to discuss the possibility of a non-profit store that could channel profits from book purchases back to students.
 The meeting resulted in the formation of "The Law Wives' Students' Book Store," which would later be incorporated on August 4, 1974 as "Law Wives Student Bookstore Inc." At the meeting, a Board of Directors was also elected.
 On April 13, 1979, the Articles of Association were amended to declare the Law Wives Bookstore a non-profit corporation having no capital stock and to change the name to "Barrister's Book Shop Ltd."

 Barrister's held its grand opening in September 1974 and began supplying students with textbooks, hornbooks, review materials, and office supplies.
 Student volunteers and their spouses operated the store.
 Flexible weekend and weekday hours were established in an attempt to accommodate students' needs.